 - In a medium saucepan over high heat, place cherries, ghee, minced onion, honey, apple cider vinegar, balsamic vinegar, orange zest, and a pinch of salt.
 Once boiling, reduce heat and simmer uncovered for 30 minutes.
 Let cool.
 In a small food processor or blender, pulse saucepan ingredients until smooth.

-- In a skillet, add a little avocado oil (or preferred cooking oil) and heat on medium.
+- In a medium skillet, add a little avocado oil (or preferred cooking oil) and heat on medium.
 Add scallops (not touching each other ~ give them plenty of room so they don’t steam each other).
 Cook for 2 minutes.
 Flip the scallops and depending on the thickness of the scallops, cook for an additional 2-3 minutes.
 Remove from heat.

 - Plate scallops and drizzle the cherry gastrique around the scallops.